 A Few Ways To Learn PhotoShop

-3) Get a 400 page PhotoShop bible.
+2) Get a 400 page PhotoShop bible.

-4) Take a class.
+4) Take a class

-I once took a class that actually taught option #1.
-After years of screwing everything up, I tried option #2 which convinced me that I needed several versions of option #3.
 Recently friend and author Dan Moughamian came up with another option in his release of: Adobe Digital Imaging How-To’s: 100 Essential Techniques For PhotoShop CS5, Lightroom 3, and Camera RAW 6.

 This text is geared toward beginners and intermediate users, but somehow Dan managed to include nearly something for everyone.
 For Lightroom, all the crucial info on importing, organizing, collections, developing, local tweaking with adjustment brushes, and exporting is covered.
 If you are new to LR this book will get you started!
 PhotoShop newbies get a run down on essentials like: preferences, Bridge (and mini Bridge), navigating inside PS, brushes, layers, and retouching techniques.
 They’ll also be able to jump right into the nuts and bolts of masking, selecting, HDR, brush textures with bristle tips/mixture brushes, creating lens blur, and stitching panoramas.
 Beginners will love the easy layout.
 The format of tips encourages you to jump in without overloading your brain and eating away your precious weekends.